briankoco/hobbes-venv/README.md

     ```

    where key/val pairs are your desired environment values.
 You can also export them via
-   `export` in most shells, rather than prepending them to he `./build.sh` command.
+   `export` in most shells, rather than prepending them to the `./build.sh` command.

 3. Assuming you left the `WANT_ISOIMAGE` option on, if the build script
    succeeds you will have an isoimage located in `images/image.iso`.
 This image